Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 Try this:

-1. In the main screen move to the right by dragging the mouse all the grid colums other than Species/Name, Locality and Country, until all of them are placed in the right side of the screen.
+1. On the main screen, move to the right by dragging the mouse all the grid columns other than Species/Name, Locality, and Country until all of them are placed on the right side of the screen.
 Read also question #14 for details on how to move and widen columns.

 2. Make the Country column wider than usual with the mouse in order to push to the right the unwanted columns that still remain visible until all of them are hidden.